 Even better, homegrown veggies give you the financial flexibility necessary to can, freeze, dehydrate, and store extra produce, as you can have a bumper crop of any vegetable given the right growing conditions.

-While all homegrown crops present health benefits, there are several that tend to be higher in antioxidants, vitamins, minerals, and other goodies that can boost your immune functioning, resistance to cancer, and overall well-being.
+While all homegrown crops present health benefits, there are several that tend to be higher in antioxidants, vitamins, minerals, and other goodies that can boost your immune functioning, and overall well-being.

 Also known as sun roots or sunchokes, this sunflower-related plant produces edible tubers similar in appearance to knobby potatoes.
 They taste like artichokes but have the texture of a crunchy potato, offering up health benefits such as high quantities of potassium, magnesium, iron, and vitamin B.

 You might have hated it as a child, but you should definitely reconsider cabbage as an adult.
-This vegetable contains high levels of sulfur, which is beneficial in preventing cancer and fighting other inflammatory conditions.
+This vegetable contains high levels of sulfur, which is beneficial in fighting inflammatory conditions.
 Consider growing both red and green varieties for the best results.

 Chia seeds are filled with heart-healthy omega 3 fatty acids and can keep you full longer than practically any other food.
 They can help regulate your blood sugar and lower your cholesterol as well.
-Try growing chia seeds from a plant indoors for best results, (similar to a Chia Pet).
+Try growing chia seeds from a plant indoors for best results.

 Spinach is easy to preserve and packed with nutrients, like vitamins A, K, D, and E. It can be frozen or canned, and can even be grown indoors in places with short growing seasons.